Nadia-Hamid/Employ-Easy/vacation/README.md

     6. Type `psql -U postgres`
     7. Type `CREATE DATABASE vacations;` Here it´s important to not forget `;`.
 You will see a message `CREATE DATABASE`
     8. Type `\c vacations` you will see a message You are now connected to database `vacations` as user `postgres`.

+###Troubleshoot
+1. If you need to delete database in docker then type `docker-compose exec aa0950c30778 psql -U postgres -d postgres -c “DROP DATABASE vacations;”`